virgesmith/demographyMicrosim/README.md

 T+10 population 293492
 Overall simulation time(s):  4919.74568200111
 ```
-The projection for 10 years is may take well over an hour, so it's definitely worth saving this population for later use:
+The projection for 10 years may take two hours or more depending on hardware, so it's definitely worth saving this population for later use:
 ```
 > write.csv(population2021, "population2021.csv", row.names=FALSE)
 ```